Five TTS engines, five different tradeoffs. Here’s a quick rundown:

 return "openai tts-1-hd (best balance of quality, cost, simplicity)"

-The TTS Workspace ships with all 5 engines pre-configured, SSML support, voice cloning workflows, batch narration for long-form content, and audio post-processing (normalization, noise reduction, silence trimming) — 898 lines ready to drop into any project.
+The TTS Workspace comes with all 5 engines pre-configured, SSML support, voice cloning workflows, batch narration for long-form content, and audio post-processing (normalization, noise reduction, silence trimming) — 898 lines ready to drop into any project.